 iii) Method coverage

 Regression tests need not be as extensive as the actual functional tests but should ensure just the amount of coverage to certify that the functionality is stable.

-- Integration tests: When the system relies on multiple functional modules that might individually work perfectly, but have to work coherently when clubbed together to achieve an end to end scenario, validation of such scenarios is called integration testing.
+Integration Tests: When the system relies on multiple functional modules that might individually work perfectly, but have to work coherently when clubbed together to achieve an end to end scenario, validation of such scenarios is called Integration testing.

-I’m again going to represent this in easy flow-chart:
+Let’s represent this in an easy flow-chart:

-Difference Between Unit, Functional and Integration Testing
+=> Difference Between Unit, Functional and Integration Testing

 Approach, Techniques, and Examples

 Functional or behavioral testing generates an output based on the given inputs and determines if the System is functioning correctly as per the specifications.

-It has mostly four parts to it:
+It mostly has four parts to it:

 - Test summary